eslint/eslint/docs/rules/no-ex-assign.md

 # Disallow Assignment of the Exception Parameter (no-ex-assign)

-When an error is thrown an caught using a `catch` block, it's possible to accidentally (or purposely) overwrite the reference to the error.
+When an error is thrown and caught using a `catch` block, it's possible to accidentally (or purposely) overwrite the reference to the error.
 Such as:

 ```js
 try {